craws/OpenAtlas/install/upgrade/upgrade.md

 ### 7.3.0 to 7.4.0
 7.4.0.sql is needed (wil be taken care of by the database upgrade script).

+NPM packages need to be upgraded for the Bootstrap upgrade:

+    $ pip3 install calmjs
+    $ cd openatlas/static
+    $ pip3 install -e ./
+    $ ~/.local/bin/calmjs npm --install openatlas

+In case you get a warning in the last step about not overwriting existing '../package.json', delete this file manually and try again.

 ### 7.2.0 to 7.3.0
 7.3.0.sql is needed (wil be taken care of by the database upgrade script).